mpjohns9/EKF-SLAM/turtlelib/README.md

 A library for handling transformations in SE(2) and other turtlebot-related math.

 # Components
-- rigid2d - Handles 2D rigid body transformations
+- rigid2d: Handles 2D rigid body transformations
-- frame_main - Perform some rigid body computations based on user input
+- frame_main: Perform some rigid body computations based on user input
+- tests: Tests Transform2D class implementation

 # Conceptual Questions
 1. We need to be able to ~normalize~ Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D):